cheorges/TheStory/README.md

 ### Variable

-A variable can be set of two ways:
+A variable can be set one of the following ways:

 ```
 Let x be 1